yaazkal/ansible-role-bastille/README.md

 # ansible-role-bastille

-An ansible role that helps configure a server as a [BastilleBSD](https://bastillebsd.org/) host.
+An ansible role that helps configure a server as a [BastilleBSD](https://bastillebsd.org/) host for running containers (jails based) in [FreeBSD](https://www.freebsd.org/).

 This is a work in progress ansible role. **Use it at your own risk**.